-Within the initiative, specific prescribed programs of study are indicated in SUNY Transfer Paths which should be followed by all students seeking to transfer to another SUNY campus in one of the selected fields of study.
-Students wishing to transfer to UB will generally be prepared to enter UB at the junior level and graduate with that major in two years of additional study if they have fulfilled the following:
+Within the initiative, specific prescribed programs of study are indicated in SUNY Transfer Paths which should be followed by a student seeking to transfer to another SUNY campus in one of the selected fields of study.
+A student wishing to transfer to UB will generally be prepared to enter UB at the junior level and graduate with that major in two years of additional study if they have fulfilled the following:

 - the Transfer Path courses

 - an Associate of Science or Arts degree or 60 credits from a bachelor’s level program;

 - at least seven of the of the ten SUNY General Education Requirements (GER); and

 - all other requirements as indicated in UB’s catalog